 If you face domestic violence charges in Illinois, you need a defense lawyer who will listen to you and work to understand your case.
-Prosecutors and Judges will seek harsh penalties with cases of violence if found guilty.
-This can make it very difficult for those accused of these crimes.
+Prosecutors and Judges will seek harsh penalties with cases of violence if found guilty, making it very difficult for those accused of these crimes.

-Domestic battery occurs under Illinois law 720 ILCS 5/12-3.2, when a person knowingly and without legal justification:
+Domestic battery occurs under Illinois law (720 ILCS 5/12-3.2) when a person knowingly and without legal justification:

-- Causes bodily harm to a family or household member; or
+Causes bodily harm to a family or household member; or

-- Makes physical contact of an insulting or provoking nature with any family or household member.
+Makes physical contact of an insulting or provoking nature with any family or household member.

-- Child abuse/ neglect
+Child abuse/ neglect

 The Illinois Domestic Violence Act (750 ILCS 60/101) defines a family or household member is anyone who shares one or more of the following relationships with the person committing the domestic battery:

-- Spouse or a former spouse;
+Spouse, or a former spouse;

-- Parents and people who share a common child;
+Parents and people who share a common child;

-- Children or stepchildren and other persons related by blood or by present or prior marriage;
+Children or stepchildren and other persons related by blood or by present or prior marriage;

-- People who share or formerly shared a common dwelling;
+People who share or formerly shared a common dwelling;

-- Persons who share or allegedly share a blood relationship through a child;
+Persons who share or allegedly share a blood relationship through a child;

-- Currently and previously dating or engaged couples (casual acquaintances and similar relationships do not qualify as dating for the purposes of this definition); and
+Currently and previously dating or engaged couples (casual acquaintances and similar relationships do not qualify as dating for the purposes of this definition); and

-- Persons with disabilities and their personal assistants, and caregivers.
+Persons with disabilities and their personal assistants, and caregivers.

-For example, Illinois courts have held that a woman living in her boyfriend for a matter of weeks before the domestic battery incident were sharing a dwelling.
-On the other hand, a couple who lived in a homeless shelter was not “sharing a dwelling” for purposes of the domestic violence law.
+For example, Illinois courts held that a woman was living with her boyfriend for a matter of weeks before the domestic battery incident was sharing a dwelling.
+On the other hand, a couple who lived in a homeless shelter were not “sharing a dwelling” for domestic violence law purposes.
 (People v.
 Young, 362 Ill.
 App.
 3d 843, 844 (2005).)

 Orders of Protection

-Domestic battery is usually a class A misdemeanor which carries up to 1 year in jail and fines up to $2,500.
+Domestic battery is usually a class A misdemeanor, which carries up to 1 year in jail and fines up to $2,500.
 The minimum sentence for this charge is a conviction, which cannot be expunged or sealed.
 In other words, a misdemeanor conviction of domestic battery remains on a person’s permanent criminal record.
 Unlike other misdemeanors, a defendant charged with a domestic battery is not eligible for court supervision.

 If a defendant is convicted of a second or subsequent domestic battery charge, he or she has to serve a mandatory 72 hours in jail, in addition to other sentences that the court may order.
 720 ILCS 5/12-3.2(b).

-Punishment for any domestic violence offense has become increasingly serious over the last few year and judges do not usually let offenders get off easily for domestic abuse charges.
+Punishment for any domestic violence offense has become increasingly severe over the last few years, and judges do not usually let offenders get off easily for domestic abuse charges.
 Don’t let accusations of domestic violence determine your future.